Horse Racing Tips

 Willie Mullins

-Mullins has the ability to get a horse primed to win competitive races, even after lengthy absences.
+Mullins can get a horse primed to win competitive races, even after lengthy absences.
 A couple of examples down the years at the Cheltenham Festival have been with Arctic Fire in the 2017 County Hurdle and Penhill in the 2018 Stayers’ Hurdle.

 It didn’t matter that these horses had over 400 and 300 days off the track respectively, Mullins got them race fit and brought them over to Cheltenham to land more success.